 Colorado has 20 seniors on its 2014 roster, and if history is any kind of indication, they'll get plenty of looks from scouts all around the National Football League.
 Scouts/player personnel types pass through Boulder every season for a game and/or practice(s), with over three fourths of the league doing so in 2012 and 2013.
-Already this year, 11 teams have had scouts witness the Buffs in person at games: Arizona, Carolina, Cleveland, Denver, Jacksonville, Kansas City, Miami, New England, New Orleans, Oakland and Tennessee.
-Not including camps, 671 scouts have attended Colorado games since 2000 (home, road and neutral sites).
+Already this year (one game), eight teams had scouts witness the Buffs in person at the CSU game: Arizona, Carolina, Cleveland, Denver, Miami, New Orleans, Oakland and Tennessee.
+Not including camps, 662 scouts have attended Colorado games since 2000 (home, road and neutral sites).